MutheuTheAnalyst/Ms-Excel-project-one/README.md

 -Process: >insert pivot table>select dataset from working sheet>rows:Age Brackets>columns:Purchased bike>values:Count of purchased bike.

--From our analysis,we note that :
+-From my analysis,I note that :

    1. The largest target market in line with the age bracket attribute is the 'middle age bracket'(31-49 years).